ZhengdongWang/zhengdongwang.com/bluebook.md

 * Actual content taught in the course.
 * Other things that are not the professor.

 Do you think it matters whether you learn this course content instead of that course content?
-Do not kid yourself.
+Sir, do not kid yourself.
 You are an undergraduate at an American liberal arts college.

 I'm serious.
 Don't read the course descriptions.
 Cover up the titles in the catalog if they distract you.
 Only research professors.
 A bad professor will make you dread going to a class on a subject you love.
 A good professor will inspire enthusiasm in a topic you previously didn't care about.
 I'm willing to bet that you agree with me if you've had either experience.